 It will however, with time, improve as the historical data has less impact on today’s score.

-Q: When and how frequently are Quality Scores calculated in AdWords?
+Q: When and how frequently are Quality Scores calculated?

 Google calculates your actual score every time an auction runs, based on data available at that moment in time.

 The score you see within you AdWords account is an estimate (blended) value.